 Accelerate your Embedded GUI development and test

-This is a brief introduction to tools and design methods that can accelerate your GUI program development and test, which are supported by all the GUI display driver library products.
+This is a brief introduction to tools and design methods that can accelerate your GUI program development and test, which are all supported by the RAMTEX GUI display driver library products.

 Take advantage of PC mode development and test

-Concept: Complete the logical and visual test of your "embedded" GUI application on the PC before first, before moving the (fully logical tested) GUI C source code to the target processor.
+Concept: Complete the logical and visual test of your "embedded" GUI application on the PC first, before moving the (fully logical tested) GUI C (or C++) source code to the target processor.

-Both the display controller simulator included with all display driver libraries, and the IOTester tool, take advantage of this C source code portability to provide developers with a faster way to development AND test embedded GUI software, simply by make use of common efficient, and often free, PC program development tools.
+The display controller simulator is included with all display driver libraries.
+Both the display controller simulator tool, and the IOTester tool, take advantage of this C source code portability to provide developers with a faster way to development AND test embedded GUI software, simply by make use of common efficient, and often free, PC program development tools.

 Some advantages with PC mode development:

 - Get faster turnaround times during test and debugging iterations.